-The multifamily market in Portland, Oregon, appears robust heading into the second half of 2024, with population growth and a large pool of millennial and Generation Z renters supporting steady apartment demand.
+The multifamily market in Portland, Oregon, remains resilient heading into 2025.
+Population growth and a pool of millennial and Generation Z renters continue to support apartment demand.

 “Portland stands out due to its vibrant cultural scene, sustainable development initiatives and a robust tech sector driving employment growth.
 Neighborhood diversity, from urban cores to suburban settings, offers varied investment opportunities catering to different renter demographics,” said Sara Rosumny, Client Manager at Chase.

-Portland real estate trends show vacancies at 6.3% for all multifamily properties in the first quarter and rising slightly to 6.4% by the end of the year, according to Moody’s CRE.
-However, vacancies for Class B and C properties were lower at 5% in the first quarter of 2024.
+Portland real estate trends show vacancies at 6.7% for all multifamily properties in Q4, according to Moody’s.
+However, vacancies for Class B and C properties were lower at 5.3% in Q4.

-Moody’s CRE forecasts effective rents will grow 0.8% year over year in 2024 and average 3.3% over the next five years, exceeding the 2.9% growth expected nationwide.
+Moody’s forecasts effective rents will grow 2.8% year over year in 2025 and 3.8% in the next five years, exceeding the 3.2% growth expected nationwide.

-Portland has a lower cost of living than other major cities, which is driving population growth, said David Caputo, Data Scientist at Moody’s CRE.
-Compared with the U.S. as a whole, the Portland multifamily market also has a larger share of residents between ages 20 and 34, and working-age residents are more likely to hold a college degree.
+Portland has a lower cost of living than other major cities, which is driving population growth, said David Caputo, Data Scientist at Moody’s.
+Compared with the entire U.S., the Portland multifamily market also has a larger share of residents between ages 20 and 34, and its working-age residents are more likely to hold a college degree.

 “Having a growing population and workforce that is both young and educated presents significant opportunities for the multifamily sector,” Caputo said.